jup-ag/space-station/labs/2-perpetual-exchange/2-jlp-pool.md

 Similarly, each custody plays a role in maintaining a target ratio within the pool.
 This target ratio significantly influences the fees that are applicable to instructions aimed at modifying the ratio of the custodies within the pool.

+In order to manage the target ratio or weightage of the pool, the JLP pool is also integrated into Jupiter Routing Engine for any swap between any two tokens in the ppol.
+The trade fees range between 0% and 2% based on the target ratio or weightage of the tokens.

 ### Fee Calculations